gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **Note:**
 - For switch profile operation to start, `restore_partitions` option must be disabled, like in the above configurations.
-If both `restore_partitions` and `switch_profile` are enabled, both operations would not be done.
+If both the  `restore_partitions` and `switch_profile` options are enabled, both operations would not be done.
 - All partition images are verified with their .sha256sum files before the switch_profile operation starts.
 If one file fails the verification, no change will be made.
-- During switch profile operation, both the blue LED and the red LED would be blinking.
+- During the switch profile operation, both the blue LED and the red LED would be blinking.